allegheny-college-cmpsc-100-spring-2024/clone-commit-push/STORY.md

 # A Very Short Story

-Delete this text and replace with a 20+ word short story
+TODO: delete this text and replace with a 20+ word short story